swarmstack/swarmstack/README.md

 ```
 Then update caddy/Caddyfile to terminate HTTPS traffic and reverse proxy it to your service ports.
 You can choose to use either a self_signed certificate (default, stored in-memory within Caddy and rotated each week) and accept the occasional browser warnings, or see [Automatic HTTPS](https://caddyserver.com/docs/automatic-https) within Caddy documentation for various ways to have Caddy automatically create signed certificates, or bring your own certificatess (you'll need to vi/copy/curl them directly into a running Caddy container into it's _/etc/caddycerts/_ folder).
 All certificates will be stored in a persistent container volume and used for the named host in caddy/Caddyfile the next time swarmstack is redeployed.

 Caddy has a featured called On-Demand TLS, where it can register a free Let's Encrypt account for you and can manage the generation and update of CA-signed certificates automatically.
-You can then remove the both :80 and :443 stanzas in _caddy/Caddyfile_, and replace simply with:
+You can then remove both the :80 and :443 stanzas in _caddy/Caddyfile_, and replace with:
 ```
 *.example.com {
     tls email@example.com